-Putting the numbers in order to reveal the picture…
+Here he is, putting the numbers in order to reveal the picture.

 “What is the girl doing?” he wanted to know.
-So we talked about where milk comes from.
-We also had a book that explained it a whole lot better.
+So we talked about where milk comes from and then read a book that explained it further.

-Trying to figure out where the cards belong…
+Here he is, trying to figure out where the cards belong.